-Now, more than ever is a great time to grow your own food.
+Now, more than ever, is a great time to grow your own food.
 These quick-growing veggies will help you spend more time at home and less time at the grocery store.
-Check out our video and planting instructions below.
-Also, be sure to share what you’re planting with us on Instagram and Facebook using #Anawaltathome.
+Be sure to share what you’re planting with us on Instagram and Facebook using #Anawaltathome.

 Your veggies need a good bed to get tucked into.
 Let’s take a look at how to get your garden bed ready for planting.

 Till your soil 12 inches deep to loosen up the dirt and give your veggies a good space to spread their roots.

 No rototiller?
 No problem!
 Use a shovel and pitchfork to break up and turn over the soil for a similar effect.